shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 ## The Stalk Market Explained
 Turnip, though appears to be a commodity at first glance, behaves very much like an American option -
 * You pay a premium upfront every Sunday
-* Every morning and afternoon the following Monday to Saturday, a new quote will be given in Nook's Cranny.
+* Every morning and afternoon of the following Monday to Saturday, a new quote will be given in Nook's Cranny.
 * The whole thing expires the next Sunday

 But it's also different from an American option in at least one meaningful way.
 The only thing you can do to cash it out is to exercise it, as you won't be able to sell it to anyone else, which might have unintended ramification if we blindly borrow from the American option pricing machinery.
 In the absence of an optimal exercising strategy (comment if you know better!), I am going to make one assumption that makes the problem far more tractable: let's only exercise our "turnip option" at one specific time window (out of 12) with the highest Sharpe ratio.